Best Free Sites to Sell Items Online 2026 Guide

 Managing Inventory Across Free Sites

-If I list a lamp on Facebook, Nextdoor, and Craigslist, I have to remember to delete it from all three when it sells.
-I learned this the hard way when I sold a monitor on Craigslist, forgot about the Facebook listing, and had an angry mom messaging me two days later because she promised it to her son.
+If I list a lamp on Facebook, Nextdoor; Craigslist, I have to remember to delete it from all three when it sells.
+I learned this from experience when I sold a monitor on Craigslist, forgot about the Facebook listing, and had an angry mom messaging me two days later because she promised it to her son.

 I use Closo to automate my inventory management – saves me about 3 hours weekly that I used to spend manually updating listings on different apps.